National, Professional, & Dedicated

 Approximately 30 percent of the nation’s 2,200 Catholic campus ministers are CCMA members.
 CCMA members minister in a variety of settings, many of which include campus ministry departments at Catholic institutions, Newman Centers at public institutions and campus ministry departments at non-Catholic, private institutions.

-Regular membership in CCMA for campus ministers is $130 per year.
-Benefits members receive include a subscription to the Catholic Campus Ministry Directory; the ability to receive professional certification through the United States Conference of Catholic Bishops Subcommittee on Certification for Ecclesial Ministry and Service; discounts on attending national conventions, conferences and retreats; specialized institutes and educational opportunities; Facebook campus ministers group; New Campus Minister Support Network, the Ministry Resource Network and more.
+Regular membership in CCMA for campus ministers is $250 per year.
+Benefits members receive include a subscription to the Catholic Campus Ministry Directory; the ability to receive Professional Catholic Campus Minister Certification through the United States Conference of Catholic Bishops Subcommittee on Certification for Ecclesial Ministry and Service; discounts on attending national conventions, conferences and retreats; specialized institutes and educational opportunities; Facebook campus ministers group; and more.